 The only way to maximise value creation in this context is through a conscious commitment to effective collaboration, both within and across the boundaries of the traditional organisation.

 Thus entwine is more than a company name.
-It represents a mission statement: to engineer the effective coming together of disparate ideas, information, knowledge, and skills, all to achieve a common goal - whether this goal is project, company, or even industry related.
+It represents a mission statement: to engineer the effective coming together of disparate ideas, information, knowledge, and skills, all to achieve a common goal - whether this goal be at project, company, or even industry related.

 A dynamic individual with a wealth of industry experience, Leah has added value in multiple contexts and can move between sub-sectors with ease.
 Cross-pollination of learnings is par for the course.